Singapore Downtown Self-Guided Walking Tour

 Our Self-Guided Singapore Downtown Walking Tour

-On our Singapore trip, we wanted to see as much as possible – including this historic and modern Singapore CBD.
-We could have joined one of the guided Singapore walking tours, but instead decided to grab a Singapore tourist map and plot our own route to Singapore tourist spots.
+On our Singapore trip, we wanted to see as much as possible – including the historic and modern Singapore CBD.

-On our Self-Guided Colonial Singapore Walking Tour, we focused on places to visit in Singapore for free.
-Travelers visiting Singapore on a Budget will need little more for this free Singapore tour than a good pair of walking shoes and a Singapore map (which we include in this post!).
+On our Self-Guided Colonial Walking Tour, we focus on places to visit for free.
+Those visiting Singapore on a Budget will need little more than a good pair of walking shoes and a map (which we include below).

-That said, the route of our City Walk Singapore passes by a few of the best museums and other top attractions that can be visited with ticketed entrance.
+That said, the route of our City Walk Singapore passes by a few of the best museums and other top attractions that can be entered with a ticket.

-Pro Tip: The Downtown Core is easily connected to other popular districts in Singapore.
-Visitors who want to continue exploring on foot can check out our other Self-Guided Walking Tours in Singapore: Things to See in Marina Bay and What To See in Chinatown, too!
+Pro Tip: The Downtown Core is easily connected to other popular districts.
+Visitors who want to continue exploring can check out our other Self-Guided Walking Tours in Singapore: Things to See in Marina Bay and What To See in Chinatown

 Walking Tours of Singapore: What You Will Need